-European Accessibility Act Compliance Guide for Organizations
+European Accessibility Act (EAA) Compliance Guide What it means for websites, apps, and digital products

-What is the European Accessibility Act?
+What is the European Accessibility Act (EAA)?

 • Banking services, payment terminals, and financial transaction systems